uni-tue-kn/sfc-visualization/README.md

 !["Underlay picture"](https://github.com/coderin42/SFC_Infrastructure_Visualization_App/blob/bb278fda7b7bd29d4686fca38d9b5693ffc4b95b/example%20pictures/Bildschirmfoto%20von%202022-03-11%2017-37-15.png)

 This part of the visualization includes hardware and vnf tables, links to every visualized device on the site and a zoomable and draggable interactive network graph visualization.
-If a node in this graph is clicked or a corresponding link, the node is highlighted in the visualization and specific data is displayed below.
+If a node in this graph is clicked or a corresponding link the node is highlighted in the visualization and specific data is displayed below.
 Including a list with hosted vnfs on the device and a link to them that leads to a selected representation of this vnf at the overlay visualization part.
 There is also a tooltip showing important information about the network nodes on mouseover.

 **Overlay Visualization:**